-- If you have a suspicion or concern that a child or young person is being abused, you must report this without delay to your Designated Liaison Person (DLP) or if you are a mandated person you may - submit a report directly to Tusla or make a joint report with the Designated Person of the Trust.
-(See pg.
-18 for Mandated Person) - Make a record which will be submitted to the DLP. - The DLP will report this to the civil authorities, having ascertained that it is a relevant concern and not a disciplinary matter which does not constitute abuse. - You will be kept up to date on progress as relevant/appropriate. - If the DLP decides not to refer the incident, you have the right to reasons in writing for this decision and to refer the matter yourself to the civil authorities.
+- If you have a suspicion or concern that a child or young person is being abused, you must report this without delay to your DLP or if you are a mandated person you may submit a report directly to Tusla or make a joint report with the DLP of the Trust.
+(See also Section 23 MANDATED PERSONS) - Make a record which will be submitted to the DLP. - The DLP will report this to the civil authorities, having ascertained that it is a relevant concern and not a disciplinary matter which does not constitute abuse. - You will be kept up to date on progress as relevant/appropriate. - If the DLP decides not to refer the incident, you have the right to reasons in writing for this decision and to refer the matter yourself to the civil authorities.